 Your friend gets your joke.
 Your coworker offers congrats.
 Your spouse hugs you hello.
 They are all helping you bust stress and boost well-being.
-Often, people turn to friends or family in times of stress.
-As human beings, we all want to feel supported, valued, and connected.
+Often, people turn to loved ones in times of stress.
+And as human beings, we all want to feel supported, valued, and connected.

 How connections help

 Connections with other people are good for our mental health and well-being.
 Sometimes this means a heart-to-heart, spill-it-all-out talk.
 Or sometimes it’s just a funny text or meme.
 And there are benefits of social connection like increased happiness and living a longer, healthier life.
 No matter how we connect with others, it helps us improve our health, stress, and overall quality of life.

 Finding a solid friend group has improved my mental health by helping me know that there are other people out there that share my sense of humor, interests, and way of thinking.

 Creating connections with the people in our lives